phenotypic.abc_.ThresholdDetector#

 Parameter tuning guidance

-Threshold-based detectors typically expose parameters that affect detection quality:
+Threshold-based detectors expose parameters affecting detection quality:

 Comparison with other detection strategies